1v4n4/back/README.md

 - cd into the project
 - Run bundle install to install dependencies
 - In the terminal run rails server to open up the live server
-- Append one of the endpoints to http://localhost:3000/ to get/post data
+- Point your browser to http://localhost:3000/ to load the app to get data

 ## Testing
 The API uses RSpec for testing.
 Run `rspec` to test it.